 The important thing is to communicate with the victim in the first place:

-- Confirmation that one believes the victim
+- confirming that one believes the victim;

-- Validation of the disclosure decision
+- validating of the disclosure decision;

-Interviewing victims of domestic violence should always be combined with effective intervention, including a supportive response, appropriate care as needed and referral to, for example, the health system or other support services.
+Interviewing victims of domestic violence should always be combined with effective intervention, including a supportive response, appropriate care as needed, and referral to, for example, the health system or other support services.

 Talking about violence with your patient